aravindhk/QESummerSchool/Day-5/exercise-2/README.md

     21	Please check if this is what you expect.

-This will probably allow you to compile QE without problems, but this version will give you wired results when running on a multicore cluster.
+The current configuration will probably allow you to compile QE without problems, but this version will give you wired results when running on a multicore cluster.

 > **Question**: can you spot all the problems here❓ [Answer](#A1)